rpicard/explore-flask/deployment.md

 ```

 { SEE MORE:
-- Read more about running and deploying Gunicorn from the docs: http://docs.gunicorn.org/en/latest/ }
+- Read more about running and deploying Gunicorn from the docs: http://docs.gunicorn.org/en/latest/
+- Fabric is a tool that lets you run all of these deployment and management commands from the comfort of your local machine without SSHing into every server running your application: http://docs.fabfile.org/en/latest }

 ### Nginx Reverse Proxy